independent-coder/HashingTweaks/README.md

 ## Example

-For example if you try to find the password and you already have your (md5, sha256, sha3_256) Pasword hash you simply type 1 select your password hashing algorithm if you dont know it go to thirth option to find your hashing algorithm
+For example, if you want to find the password and you already have your (md5, sha256, sha3_256) password hash, you simply type 1 and select your password hashing algorithm.
+If you don't know it, go to the third option to find your hashing algorithm.
 Then enter your hash and find the correct password.

 ## Conclusion

-SO for the common-pass.txt is an big list of 21K line of english and french common password It takes me a lot of times for doing these project so please consider star my project for more like this
+The common-pass.txt is a big list of 21K lines of common passwords in English and French.
+Developing this project took a lot of time, so please consider starring my project for more content like this.

 See you soon Pal ! :)